MuertoGB/SMCTool/README.md

 > ⚠ FAT32 using a GPT partition table is recommended.

 Once the memory stick is ready, you can do any of the following:
-- Option A: Manually copy all files from the ISO to the formatted USB disk.
+- Option A: Manually copy all files from the ISO to the formatted memory stick.
-- Option B: Write the image to disk with ddrescue, Passmark imageUSB, or similar.
+- Option B: Write the image to the memory stick with ddrescue, Passmark imageUSB, or similar.
-- Option C: Use a bootable USB creation tool and select the ISO, or image as the source file.
+- Option C: Use a bootable USB creation tool and select the ISO, or image as the source file, and the memory stick as the destination.

 > ❕ Extended instructions [here](BOOTABLEUSB.md).